IncidentHub-Cloud/IncidentHub-Cloud.github.io/blog/blog/2024-09-19-integrating-incident-events-in-discord.md

 However, you should ensure that you do not copy or store the webhook URL anywhere in your laptop or mobile phone in the process of configuring the webhook.
 </p>
 </details>

+You might also be interested in [Integrate Incident Alerts Into Your Slack Workspace](/Integrate-Incident-Alerts-Into-Your-Slack-Workspace)